Lenaghan/Excel-Privacy-Macro/README.md

 ### pii_scrubber.bas

 1. GenerateNameCombinations
-     Needs a table with two columns in Sheet1 (FirstName, LastName).
+     Needs a table named NamesTable with two columns in Sheet1 (FirstName, LastName).
      Iterates through all combinations of the two columns.
      Outputs name combinations to Sheet1 starting in column E.
 2. ReplaceNamesWithFakes